Educators’ Monument

 There was also a technical layer: the site, positioned near Quincy High School, had a pronounced slope—demanding a thoughtful design that would integrate naturally with the landscape.

 The solution was both symbolic and inclusive.
-A series of carved granite books—each representing foundational themes like literature, science, civic education, and personal growth—formed the sculptural base.
-Rising from their center is a polished stainless steel apple: a reimagined symbol of education, elevated both physically and metaphorically to reflect the role of teachers as guiding beacons.
+A series of carved granite books representing foundational themes like literature, science, civic education, and personal growth—formed the sculptural base.
+Rising from their center is a polished granite apple: a reimagined symbol of education, elevated both physically and metaphorically to reflect the role of teachers as guiding beacons.
 Visible from across campus and surrounding roadways, it anchors the monument as a focal point in the civic landscape.

 The sloped site was carefully negotiated through custom grading and structural foundation work, allowing the monument to sit naturally and confidently in its environment.